What Does the SUD Code Mean on a Samsung Washer?

 Step 2: Run a Rinse + Spin Cycle

 If the code persists or the washer doesn't resume, cancel the current cycle and run a Rinse + Spin cycle with no detergent.
-This will flush out the remaining suds.
+This flushes out remaining suds and fully drains the tub.
+Do not add any detergent for this cycle.

 Why the SUD Code Happens